-42 These are 10 minute synchronized, 10 minute non-synchronized, or 30-minute operating reserve.
+43 These are 10 minute synchronized, 10 minute non-synchronized, or 30-minute operating reserve.

-- Is consistent with all relevant reliability standards for activation of operating reserve, and - Is as agreed upon by the entity scheduling the resulting energy transfer.
+• Is as agreed upon by the entity scheduling the resulting energy transfer.

 When issuing dispatch instructions to registered facilities providing operating reserve, the IESO will call first on the registered facility in each area that has offered the lowest price (in \$/MWh) for energy produced from scheduled operating reserve.
 If such registered facility is instructed to produce energy but does not do so as rapidly as instructed, or if the IESO needs additional energy from operating reserve in that area, the IESO will call upon the registered facility offering the next-lowest price for energy from operating reserve.